arpitbbhayani/articles/blogs/consistent-hashing.md

 Now that we have seen what a hash function is, we take a look into how we could use them and build a somewhat scalable distributed system.

-# Distributed storage system using traditional hashing
+# Building a distributed storage system
 Say we are building a distributed storage system in which users can upload files and access them on demand.
-The service exposes the following APIs to the client
+The service exposes the following APIs to the users

- - `upload` to upload the file to the storage machine
+ - `upload` to upload the file
  - `fetch` to fetch the file and return its content

 Behind the scenes the system has Storage Nodes on which the files are stored and accessed.
-These nodes expose the functions `put_file` and `fetch_file` that puts and gets the file content from the disk and sends it to the main API server which in turn sends the response back to the user.
+These nodes expose the functions `put_file` and `fetch_file` that puts and gets the file content to/from the disk and sends the response to the main API server which in turn sends it back to the user.

 To sustain the initial load, the system has 5 Stogare Nodes which stores the uploaded files in a distributed manner.
 Having multiple nodes ensures that the system, as a whole, is not overwhelmed, and the storage is distributed almost evenly across.